Mateusz-Dera/ROCm-AI-Installer/DOCKER.md

 ### Build Process:

 1\.
-Edit the Dockerfile to select your desired application:
+Edit the Dockerfile to select your desired application (The INSTALL_APP section defines which applications will be installed):
 ```bash
 nano Dockerfile
 ```

 2\.
-Edit the INSTALL_APP section in the Dockerfile to specify which application to install.

-3\.
 Uncomment the corresponding service section in docker-compose.yml:
 ```bash
 nano docker-compose.yml
 ```

-4\.
+3\.
 Build the Docker image:
 ```bash
 docker compose build
 ```